mlamanuzzi/asg2-blogger/README.md

 * [X] User can view a anyone's blog with posts and comments at the specified url
 * [X] Logged In users can comment on any blog post

+Although not shown in the walkthrough for space considerations, one blog can of course have many blog posts

 Walkthrough
 ![GIF Walkthrough](blogger-walkthrough.gif "Blogger Walkthrough")